Your Reliability Engineering Leadership Role

 Often engineers design away from failure.
 They do want the product to work.
-Yet in order to design out failure mechanisms they first need to recognize how the product is likely to fail.
+Yet in order to design out failure mechanisms, they first need to recognize how the product is likely to fail.

 Leading a Team to Solve Problems

-It’s amazing to me how many people get involved designing and assembling a product.
+It’s amazing to me how many people get involved in designing and assembling a product.
 Electrical, mechanical, and software engineers contribute their specific engineering talents to solve design challenges to create viable solutions to customer problems.

 Maybe not so amazing is reliability problems sometimes occur at the intersection of the various engineering disciplines.
 Or a solution to a reliability problem may have solutions that span the range of engineering talent on the team.

-Electrical timing issues may be solve with physical trace layout and design, or with changes to the firmware.
+Electrical timing issues may be solved with physical trace layout and design, or with changes to the firmware.
 Soft starting a motor may reduce the maximum load on motor mounts, thus permitting smaller supporting brackets to fit within the industrial design.

 You can support the team by securing resources to implement a solution by quantifying the cost of failure if the solution is not implemented.
 By being clear about the return on investment you will likely secure the necessary support.